elasticio/filter-component/README.md

 ## Additional Notes

-*   The JSONata expression can be a valid expression however it can cause an error to be thrown if it is invalid based on the context.
+*   The JSONata Filter expression can be a valid expression however it can cause an error to be thrown if it is invalid based on the context.
 For example, `$number(hello) > 5` where `hello: "world"`.
 This JSONata expression is valid but an error will be thrown as `hello` is NaN.

 ## License